material-motion/material-motion/specifications/runtime.md

 The Runtime is now expected to fulfill its Intentions.

-### Step 4: Runtime creates Actors
+### Step 4: Runtime creates Executors

-The Motion Runtime we propose uses entities called **Actors** to fulfill specific types of Intentions.
-The Actor is the specialized mediating agent between an Intention and its execution.
+The Motion Runtime we propose uses entities called **Executors** to fulfill specific types of Intentions.
+The Executor is the specialized mediating agent between an Intention and its execution.

-> ***Aside: Intention ↔ Actor association***
+> ***Aside: Intention ↔ Executor association***
 >
-> We'll assume a function exists that returns an Actor capable of fulfilling a type of Intention.
+> We'll assume a function exists that returns an Executor capable of fulfilling a type of Intention.
 The method signature for this method might look like this:
 >
->     function actorForIntention(intention, target, existingActors) -> Actor
+>     function ExecutorForIntention(intention, target, existingExecutors) -> Executor
 >
-> This function could use an `Intention type → Actor type` look-up table.
+> This function could use an `Intention type → Executor type` look-up table.
 The look-up could be implemented in many ways:
 >
-> **Intention → Actor**
+> **Intention → Executor**
 >
-> Intentions define the Actor they require.
-This requires Intentions to be aware of their Actors, which is not ideal.
-It does, however, avoid a class of problems that exist if Actors can define which Intentions they fulfill.
+> Intentions define the Executor they require.
+This requires Intentions to be aware of their Executors, which is not ideal.
+It does, however, avoid a class of problems that exist if Executors can define which Intentions they fulfill.
 >
-> **Actor → Intention**
+> **Executor → Intention**
 >
-> Actors define which Intentions they can fulfill.
+> Executors define which Intentions they can fulfill.
 This approach allows Intentions to be less intelligent.
-But it introduces the possibility of Actors conflicting on a given Intention.
+But it introduces the possibility of Executors conflicting on a given Intention.

-When a transaction is committed, the Runtime must generate an Actor for each Intention in the transaction.
+When a transaction is committed, the Runtime must generate an Executor for each Intention in the transaction.
 Consider the transaction log we'd explored above:

     > transaction.log
     [